Display Kiosk for Sega Dreamcast console

 Surprise Find

-It was my Dad that first found the kiosk when he was servicing the fire extinguishers in a pub basement near Menston He knew right away that this was something I would just love to have.
+It was my dad that first found the kiosk when he was servicing the fire extinguishers in a pub basement near Menston, Leeds.
+He knew right away that this was something I would just love to have.
 When he asked the landlord if he would consider selling the kiosk he said that it was no longer wanted and was free for the taking.
-Dad managed to get the beast into his work van and brought it home.
+Dad managed to get this beast into his work van and brought it home.
 It was a very present surprise for me that day.

 As you can imagine, a pub is not the ideal environment for something like this.
 The Display Kiosk case needed a good clean with soapy water to get rid of the nicotine and the smoky smell.
 It also seemed that as the letters on “Dreamcast” and the main logo started to peel they were pulled off by unsympathetic customers.
 As you can see in the picture it was missing two and a half letters, and the entire “swirl” was gone without a trace.